korinebrown91/eg3/README.md

 Make an account with your Google ID at [tinkercad.com](https://www.tinkercad.com/learn/circuits), and use "TinkerCad Circuits to make a wiring diagram."
 It's really easy!
 Then post an image here.   [here's a quick tutorial for all markdown code, like making links](https://guides.github.com/features/mastering-markdown/)

 ### Reflection
-What went wrong / was challenging, how'd you figure it out, and what did you learn from that experience?
-Your ultimate goal for the reflection is to pass on the knowledge that will make this assignment better or easier for the next person.
+what went wrong was the wiring it kinda got me off graud a liittle with all wirse.
+Overall ever thng was good and i got the moter to move i learn that i dont have to put 5v and grd when im using my better pack. i reallylike this one because the code wont long and the wiring was hard but i got on to it quick.

 ## Hello_CircuitPython